O Say Can You Hear?

 Our Most Requested Resources Include:

 The Star Spangled Music Foundation

-Our mission is to bring teacher-tested curricular materials and the best of musicological research on American music to students, teachers, and the public, with a focus on accurate and high quality information and teaching tools about American song.
-Like democracy itself, song requires active participation.
-Song is as much a verb as a noun.
+We bring the best of today’s music research to students, teachers, and the general public.
+A special emphasis is sharing learning resources without charge, including teacher-tested classroom toolkits and musical scores for fellow musicians.
+Like democracy itself, music is about doing.
+American song is as much a verb as a noun.
 It offers a means to practice citizenship and for Americans young and old to discuss who we are and who we want to be as US citizens and citizens of the world.

-Many, many other resources can be found by exploring our site or use the search box above to find pages connected to your interests.
+Many other resources and fascinating stories can be found by exploring our site.
+Use the search box above to find pages connected to your interests.

 Don’t see what you need?
 Send an email to firstname.lastname@example.org with questions or suggestions!